Culture in Toronto: Art and exhibits

 A vibrant visual arts scene includes several artist-run cooperatives regularly presenting contemporary art exhibitions.

 ArtsScene, a group hosted by Business for the Arts, an alliance of banks and insurance companies, aims to encourage more young business professionals to engage with the arts.
-ArtsScene holds monthly events at different arts organizations, organizes events to arrange volunteer board and committee memberships in Canadian arts and heritage organizations, and maintains a website to connect potential volunteers on-line with arts organizations.
+ArtsScene holds monthly events at different arts organizations, organizes events to arrange volunteer board and committee memberships in Canadian arts and heritage organizations, and maintains a website to connect potential volunteers online with arts organizations.
+The city has bid for Expo '98 and Expo 2000, losing both times.

 Toronto's fashion scene is primarily focused in Queen West, King West, and Yorkville.
 The city has LG Fashion Week, and also recently has had "Rogue Fashion Week" for designers who choose not to show with the official festival.
 There is also a Fashion Film Festival.

 Performing arts

 Toronto is home to Canada's most active English language theatre scene; indeed, the Canadian actor, playwright and theatre critic David Gardner has claimed: "With over 168 nonprofit companies and a host of independent commercial enterprises, Toronto has emerged as the world's third-largest centre for English-language theatre, behind only London and New York."

 Opened in 1907, the Royal Alexandra Theatre is the oldest continuously operating theatre in North America.
 Toronto is the third largest centre for English-language theatre, behind only London, and New York.

 Toronto's Soulpepper Theatre Company regularly stages classic works by Ibsen, Chekhov and Shakespeare, while the Canadian Stage Company has mounted performances of Shirley Valentine, Frankenstein and It's a Wonderful Life.
 Harold Green Jewish Theatre has staged such pieces as Kindertransport and Tuesdays with Morrie.
 Tarragon Theatre not only has performed pieces by Strindberg, Chekhov, etc., but has helped playwrights to develop and stage new works.

 Several Broadway theatrical hits originated in Toronto, such as the 1993 revival of Show Boat and Ragtime.
 Venues for theatre include the historic Canon Theatre (formerly the "Pantages"), the Elgin and Winter Garden Theatres, the Princess of Wales Theatre, the Royal Alexandra Theatre, the Poor Alex Theatre, and the Harbourfront Centre.
 Theatres such as The Factory Theatre and Theatre Passe Muraille aim to produce distinctly Canadian theatre and have nurtured local artists including George F. Walker, Michael Healey and Ann-Marie MacDonald.

 Other prominent venues include St Lawrence Centre for the Performing Arts, Young Centre for the Performing Arts, Young People's Theatre, Imperial Oil Opera Theatre, and the Royal Conservatory of Music.